dqops/dqo/docs/command-line-interface/cloud.md

 ___
 ### **dqo cloud login**

+Log in or register an account at the DQO Cloud

 **Description**

-Logs in or registers an account at DQO Cloud
+Allow user to provide login credentials if the user already has an account.

 **Command-line synopsis**